raspibolt/raspibolt/raspibolt/raspibolt_6A_auto-unlock.md

   `$ sudo mkdir /etc/lnd`
   `$ sudo nano /etc/lnd/pwd`

 * The following script unlocks the LND wallet through its web service (REST interface).
+Some additional information:
-Copy it into a new file.
-The initial sleep delay waits for `lnd` to be ready.
-3 minutes (180s) seem to work fine, but that can be adjusted if you run into timeout issues.
+  * The script checks if the Pi has just booted or if just the service restarted.
+Depending on that, it waits for either 3 minutes (180s) or 10 seconds for `lnd` to be ready.
+This seem to work fine, but you can be adjust the sleep time if you run into timeout issues.
+  * This script automatically detects whether you are on Bitcoin testnet or mainnet.
+  * The output of the API call is appended to the file `debug.log`.
+Check here first if your wallet just does not unlock (you won't see another error).
+  * All automatic unlocks are recorded in `audit.log`.

+* Copy the following script it into a new file.
  `$ sudo nano /etc/lnd/unlock`

   ```bash
   #!/bin/sh